Capability Auth

 Audit summary: per-cap detail line (issuer → subject, scope,

-expiry — sorted soonest-expiry-first) plus the (revoker,
+expiry — sorted soonest-expiry-first).

 trible team show --pile PATH --cap HEX [--verify TEAM_ROOT_HEX]